RobotWebTools/web_video_server/doc/custom-streamer-plugin.md

 ## Implementation hints
 - You can access query parameters from the HTTP request in your streamer constructor using `request.get_query_param_value_or_default` method.
-- Use `logger_` member variable from the base `StreamerInterface` class for logging.
+- Use `logger_` member variable from the base `StreamerBase` class for logging.
-- Inherit from `web_video_server::streamers::ImageTransportStreamerBase` instead of `web_video_server::StreamerInterface` if you want to use image transport functionality without writing boilerplate code.
+- Inherit from `web_video_server::streamers::ImageTransportStreamerBase` instead of `web_video_server::StreamerBase` if you want to use image transport functionality without writing boilerplate code.
 - By default, in the topic list view, your custom streamer will not be shown for any topic.
 To change it, overwrite `get_available_topics` method in your `StreamerFactory` class or inherit from `ImageTransportStreamerFactoryBase` to make your format available for all topics using `sensor_msgs/msg/Image` message type.
 - Link specific targets in `CMakeLists.txt`.
 For example, replace:
     ```cmake